Sjors/nado-book/wallets/miniscript.md

 ### How Script Works

-Script is a stack-based language, so think of it like a stack of plates.
-You can put plates on it, and you can take the top plate off, but generally you don't want to just take a plate out of the middle.
+Script^[<https://en.bitcoin.it/wiki/Script>] is a stack-based language, so think of it like a stack of plates.
+You can put plates on it, and you can take the top plate off, but can't manipulate plates in the middle.

 This is just easy to implement as a programming language in general, e.g. when people made early computer processors, it was easier to have a memory where you could only put things on top of it and take the top element off.
 You didn't have addresses — like with memory, you have to say which part of the memory you want.

 With a stack, you put something on it and take something away from it.
-So the standard Bitcoin Script reads as follows:
+The most commonly used (before SegWit, see chapter @sec:segwit) Bitcoin Script reads as follows:

-- OP_DUP (as in double or duplicate)
+- `OP_DUP` (as in double or duplicate)
-- Op_Hash160 (as in take the 160 SHA hash, and then the RIPEMD-160 hash)
+- `OP_HASH160` (which takes the SHA-256 hash twice, and then the RIPEMD-160 hash)
-- pubKeyHash (the public key hash)
+- `pubKeyHash` (the public key hash)
-- OP_EQUAL_VERIFY
+- `OP_EQUAL_VERIFY`

 These things tell your computer what to do and check, such as if things match or not, etc.

+As we explained in chapter @sec:address a Bitcoin address only contains the `pubKeyHash`, the rest is implied and the sender wallets includes it automatically before putting the script on the blockchain.

 When the blockchain encounters this script, it's in the output of a transaction.
 The output of a transaction shows the script that it's locked with and the amount.
 Now, if you want to spend that, you need to publish what you want to put on the stack, and that probably includes a signature.